AstroVPK/kali/README.md

 bash-prompt$ ./configure --enable-shared
 bash-prompt& make
 bash-prompt$ sudo make install
+This software has been tested with
+Version 2.4.2

 To make this library after cloning the repository, simply run bash-prompt$ make